A unique snail species explores the forest during the night while facing dangers along the way.

 This gorgeously illustrated picture book showcases the native Powelliphanta snail on its perilous nighttime hunt.
 It explores the forest during the night while facing dangers along the way.
 A little-known New Zealand creature, the Powelliphanta is not at all like your average garden snail.
 It is huge, handsome and carnivorous!
 This story teaches children about the circle of life within nature.
 With great illustrations and creative, short and descriptive language, this book will appeal to both children and adults.

 Margaret Tolland is an artist from New Zealand, whose illustrations are packed with detail.
 Through her work, get closer to the habitats and lifestyles of the many species, both flora and fauna, that she explores with an eye on environmental education.
 With twenty years’ experience in visual arts education and working in a gallery, Margaret now illustrates full-time.
-Although she had a fear of spiders, after painting them in detail, she now appreciates how amazing they are.

 - Release Date: